caprinux/WhiteHacks-2021-Writeups/Writeups/Crypto/Secure Banking/README.md

 ---
 ### Challenge

 Ah more money again?
-Piggy bank gave ma false sense of feeling rich.
+Piggy bank gave me false sense of feeling rich.
 Maybe this challenge will really send a million dollar to my bank account owo

 Anyways, going to the website provided and keying the provided details and verification hash, it said